drone/drone-plugin-index/content/christophschlosser/drone-ftps/index.md

 : FTP host including the port

 secure
-: If set to true FTPS is enforced, otherwise plain FTP is used (default true)
+: if set to true FTPS is enforced, otherwise plain FTP is used (default true)

 dest_dir
-: Where to put the files on the remote server (default /)
+: where to put the files on the remote server (default /)

 src_dir
-: Which local directory should be used for the upload (default ./)
+: which local directory should be used for the upload (default ./)

 exclude
 : egrep like pattern matching to exclude files from uploading (default none)